TeraflopsBH/qbt-update-sh/README.md

 Currently, it is mainly intended for updating already installed qBitTorrent-nox on DietPi linux.
 It is strongly suggested to install qbittorrent-nox using 'dietpi-software' script because it performs all config needed.

+This script replaces the apt package version of qBitTorrent-nox with a 3rd party executable, because Debian apt package versions are not always up to date.

 ### The way it works